Skip to main content

 Dynamic endpoint resolution

-If the endpoints depend on something inside DI (a tenant selector, feature flag, etc.), the overload that takes Func<IServiceProvider, string> gives you a callback:
+If your endpoints depend on something inside the DI container — a tenant selector, feature flag service, or remote config provider — use the overload that takes Func<IServiceProvider, string> callbacks:

 services.ConfigureSTXServices(